yedidic/tw-cars/README.md

 ### Environment Variables

 Create a `.env` file in the root directory of the project to define environment-specific variables.
-Example:
+Paste this in the `.env` file:

 ```env
 DB_PORT=1433